-Jake Mincemoyer is a partner in the New York office of White & Case LLP, and a member of the Firm's Banking Practice.
+Jake Mincemoyer is a partner in the New York office of White & Case LLP, and Head of the Firm's Americas Banking section.
 Jake's focus is banking, and he advises clients on a range of leveraged finance transactions, particularly cross-border financings.

 Previously, Jake spent four years in the London office after nearly a decade in the Firm's New York office.
 This cross-border experience lends itself to providing clients with valuable insight into the differences between the US and European markets and knowledge to maximize cross-border financing structures.
 Recently, he arranged a number of transactions involving European groups and debt facilities syndicated in the New York market.

 Jake often works across multiple jurisdictions, liaising closely with finance lawyers throughout White & Case's international offices, to successfully conclude various complex financings.

 Many of the transactions Jake has handled have been multimillion dollar deals involving a number of lenders, and clients can be confident that he understands the full range of options available from pari secured high-yield bonds to super-senior revolving credit facilities, and that he will generate a made-to-measure solution that is right for them.